 Treatment for Blepharitis

 If you are diagnosed with blepharitis, your treatment will depend on the specific type of blepharitis you have, and the severity of your condition.
-To start with, Dr. Brooks may recommend an ongoing eyelid hygiene regimen, including lid scrubs and warm compresses.
+To start with, your doctor may recommend an ongoing eyelid hygiene regimen, including lid scrubs and warm compresses or a Meibomian Gland Treatment.
 If your blepharitis is bacterial, antibiotics will likely be prescribed.

 More severe cases of blepharitis may require other approaches to treatment, such as topical and oral medicines.
 Nutritional supplementation can also help some cases of posterior blepharitis.
-Dr. Brooks will develop an effective blepharitis treatment plan based on the circumstances of your specific condition.
+Your doctor will develop an effective blepharitis treatment plan based on the circumstances of your specific condition.

-If you have further questions about blepharitis, please contact Brooks Eye Associates or call (972) 403-1110 to schedule an appointment.
-We serve patients throughout Plano, Frisco, and Dallas, Texas.
+If you have further questions about blepharitis, please contact Brooks Eye Associates or call (972) 736-9347 to schedule an appointment.
+We serve patients in North Texas, including Plano, Frisco, and Dallas.